ssvlabs/ssv-keys/README.md

 **Input parameters:**

-- keystore (ks) = The validator keystore file/folder path, if a folder is provided all keystore files within the provided folder will be split according to the provided arguments
+- keystore-path (kp) = The validator keystore file/folder path, if a folder is provided all keystore files within the provided folder will be split according to the provided arguments
 - password (ps) = The keystore file encryption password, if a folder was provided the password will be used for all keystore files in the folder
 - operator-ids (oids) = Comma-separated list of operator IDs.
 The amount must be 3f+1 compatible.
 - operator-keys (oks) = Comma-separated list of operator keys (same sequence as operator ids).
 The amount must be 3f+1 compatible.